agiliq/building-multi-tenant-applications-with-django/source/isolated-database.rst

 .. image:: isolated-db.png

 In the next chapter, we will look at separating the tenants in their own docker containers.
+The code for this chapter is available at https://github.com/agiliq/building-multi-tenant-applications-with-django/tree/master/isolated-db